SaadAhmad123/xOrca/README.md

+> This library is deprecated in favor of Arvo suite.
+See [arvo-xstate](https://github.com/SaadAhmad123/arvo-xstate) for more information.
+This is a more enterprise ready and flexible implementation of the exact same idea.

 > For a comprehensive understanding/ documentation of this project, kindly visit the [Github repository](https://github.com/SaadAhmad123/xOrca).
 You can also delve into the specifics by accessing the [project's documentation](https://saadahmad123.github.io/xOrca/), where you'll find detailed Typedocs.

 > Note: This is called **xOrca** which is a derived from word **xOrchestrator** because this library build on top of [xstate@5.\*](https://stately.ai/docs/quick-start)